-Stem Cell Therapy is usually administered to treat:
+Stem Cell Therapy are usually used to treat:

 - Brain and spinal cord injury